WMD-group/dielectric_mixture/README.md

 * Asks user to input values of dielectric constant for bulk crystal and a medium
-* Takes values for dielectric constants and calculates the effective dielectric constant for a range of packing densities (assuming random packing of spherical particles)
+* Takes values for dielectric constants and calculates the effective dielectric constant for a range of packing densities (assuming spherical particles)
 * Output prints a table of packing density and effective dielectric constants
-* A graph is plotted of effective dielctric constant as a function of packing density
+* A graph is plotted of effective dielectric constant as a function of packing density